-Poll strategist Prashant Kishor meets Sharad Pawar
+Poll Strategist Prashant Kishor Meets Sharad Pawar

 Kishor, who had been part of the BJP's 2014 Lok Sabha campaign, later became a poll strategist for several non-NDA parties.

 He had handled the poll strategy of the TMC in the West Bengal Assembly polls and for the DMK in the Tamil Nadu assembly elections this year.
-He had also been a poll strategist for the Janata Dal-United and Rashtriya Janata Dal alliance in the 2015 Bihar assembly polls.—PTI
+He had also been a poll strategist for the Janata Dal-United (JD-U) and Rashtriya Janata Dal (RJD) alliance in the 2015 Bihar assembly polls.